South Forty-Foot Drain: Second Sluice

-In 1762, the Witham Drainage Act was passed by Parliament, and among other things constituted the Commissioners of Sewers for the Second and Sixth District, which covered the area including Asgarby, Ewerby, Great Hale, Heckington, Holland Fen, Howell, Little Hale and South Kyme.
-Much of the area to the south and west of Boston, some 91 sqmi, was inundated by the Great Flood of 1763, and against this background, the Black Sluice Drainage Act 1765 was obtained which created the Black Sluice Commissioners, giving them power to raise taxes and authority to carry out drainage works.
+The Witham Drainage Act 1762 (2 Geo.
+3. c.
+32) among other things constituted the Commissioners of Sewers for the Second and Sixth District, which covered the area including Asgarby, Ewerby, Great Hale, Heckington, Holland Fen, Howell, Little Hale and South Kyme.
+Much of the area to the south and west of Boston, some 91 sqmi, was inundated by the Great Flood of 1763, and against this background, the Black Sluice Drainage Act 1765 (5 Geo.
+3. c.
+86 Pr.) was obtained which created the Black Sluice Commissioners, giving them power to raise taxes and authority to carry out drainage works.
 The scheme largely revived the Earl of Lindsey's original scheme.
 The initial design work was carried out by the civil engineer Langley Edwards, on loan from the Witham Commissioners.
 Some of the surveying was performed by John Landen, who was the steward of the estate of Earl Fitzwilliam at Peterborough, and a proficient amateur mathematician.
 The two men were jointly appointed Surveyors of the Works, acting as engineers for the scheme, while John Chapman and Richard Strattard were assistants.
 A new sluice, called the Black Sluice, was built at Boston as a direct replacement for the Skirbeck Sluice, having three openings with a total width of 40 ft.
 The 8 mi of the drain were scoured from Boston to Great Hale, beyond which the Main Drain was upgraded by cutting a new 14 mi channel, effectively extending the South Forty-Foot Drain to Guthram, on the banks of the River Glen.
 A total of 65 mi of highland streams were improved by scouring and raising of the banks.
-The estimated cost of £16,000 was raised by issuing bonds, but the project overran, and another Act of Parliament was obtained in 1770 to authorise the raising of the drainage taxes, to cover the difference.
+The estimated cost of £16,000 was raised by issuing bonds, but the project overran, and another act of Parliament, the Black Sluice Drainage Act 1770 (10 Geo.
+3. c.
+41 Pr.) was obtained in 1770 to authorise the raising of the drainage taxes, to cover the difference.
 By mid-1769, when Landen and Edwards left the project, because the work was largely complete, the scheme had cost £24,000.
 They were replaced by Edward Hare as Surveyor of Works, with Chapman and Strattard continuing as assistants.
 A historian called W. H. Wheeler, who chronicled the Lincolnshire fens, wrote that "the works were efficiently carried out and, being well-designed, entirely answered expectation."